DarrenCoppinger/milestone-project-4/README.md

 ### Frontend Technologies
-- [HTML](https://www.w3schools.com/html/html5_intro.asp) - Employed for markup text.
+- [HTML](https://www.w3schools.com/html/html5_intro.asp) - Employed for markup text
-- [CSS](https://www.w3schools.com/css/) - Used for cascading styles.
+- [CSS](https://www.w3schools.com/css/) - Used for cascading styles
-- [jQuery 3.4.1](https://code.jquery.com/jquery/) - Used for JavaScript functionality.
+- [jQuery 3.4.1](https://code.jquery.com/jquery/) - Used for JavaScript functionality
-- [Bootstrap 4.5.0](https://getbootstrap.com/) - Used for the design framework.
+- [Bootstrap 4.5.0](https://getbootstrap.com/) - Used for the design framework
 - [Stripe](https://stripe.com/) - Used to make secure payments

 ### Back-End Technologies
 - [Python 3.7.6](https://www.python.org/) - Used as the programming language at the back-end.
 - [Django 1.11.29](https://www.djangoproject.com/)
-- [Heroku](https://www.heroku.com) - Used for hosting the deployed website.
+- [Heroku](https://www.heroku.com) - Used for hosting the deployed website
 - [PostgreSQL ](https://www.heroku.com/postgres) - A relational SQL database used as plugin through Heroku.
-- [AWS](https://aws.amazon.com/) - S3-Bucket and IAM used to host static and media files.
+- [AWS](https://aws.amazon.com/) - S3-Bucket and IAM used to host static and media files
 - [EmailJS](https://www.emailjs.com/) - Used to manage contact form

 Details of all the packages used in this project can be found in the [requirements.txt](requirements.txt) file.

 ## Testing
 Both automated and manual testing was used in the development of this site.
-Additonally, online validators were used to validate the code written for this project.
-Finally, the project was test on a number of browser to assess it's compatibility with them.
+Additionally, online validators were used to validate the code written for this project.
+Finally, the project was tested on a number of browsers to assess its compatibility with them.

 ### Code Validators
 The follow validators were used to check the code developed from this project: